RedMapleTech/cloud-enum/README.md

 # cloud_enum

-This for changes the following:
+This fork changes the following:

 - Adds JSON structured logging (with log level flag), findings are logged at INFO.
 Findings logs have fields:
   - `platform` - `gcp`/`azure`/`aws`